VincentRavera/jenkins-docker/README.md

 ```shell
 docker-compose up
 ```
-## There is an official repository, why should i use this image ?
+## There is an official repository, why should I use this image ?

-I bought Raspberry pi's for swarm, but since pi architectures is arm, and are most of the time incompatible with "normal" images.
+I bought Raspberry pi's for swarm, but pi architectures is arm, and are most of the time incompatible with "normal" images.
-I can build this image and commit the arm version for myself (at least).
+Here, I can build this image and commit the arm version for myself (at least).
-The I use the arm jenkins version on a pi to rebuild images I need and commit them.
+Then I use the arm jenkins version on a pi to rebuild images I need, and commit them.

+(FYI)